McLane Company

-McLane is an American wholesale supply chain services company which distributes grocery and non-food to convenience stores, discount retailers, wholesale clubs, drug stores, military bases, quick service restaurants, and casual dining restaurants throughout the United States.
-It is also a wholesale distributor of distilled spirits, wine, and beer in some US states.
-McLane is organised in three segments: grocery distribution, serving about 49,000 retail locations, foodservice distribution, catering to about 36,500 chain restaurants, and beverage distribution, servicing about 24,900 retail locations in the Southeastern US and Colorado.
+McLane Company, Inc. is an American wholesale supply chain services company that distributes products to convenience stores, discount retailers, wholesale clubs, drug stores, military bases, fast-food restaurants, and casual dining restaurants throughout the United States.
+It is also a wholesale distributor of distilled beverages in some parts of the country.

+McLane is organized into three distribution segments: grocery, food service, and beverage (servicing retail locations in the Southeastern United States and Colorado).

-Walmart, McLane's former parent company, remains its largest client with approximately 25% of its 2017 revenues.
-Other significant customers include 7-Eleven and Yum!
-Brands, each of which accounted for approximately 11% of its 2017 revenues.
+Walmart, McLane's former parent company, is its largest client, making up approximately 25% of its 2017 revenues.

-Mclane was founded in 1894 in Cameron, Texas and has grown from a local merchant to an international distribution and logistics company.
-The company is headquartered in Temple, Texas, and operates 80 grocery and foodservice distribution centers across the country, as well as one in Brazil.
+McLane was founded in 1894 in Cameron, Texas.
+The company is headquartered in Temple, and operates 80 grocery and food service distribution centers across the United States, as well as one in Brazil.
 McLane has been a wholly owned subsidiary of Berkshire Hathaway since 2003.

-Key financial figures

-The grocery and foodservice businesses generate high sales volumes but very low profit margins.
-From the 2017 (and 2004) Berkshire Hathaway annual report, key figures are as follows:

-Note: pre-tax earnings include $39 million from asset sales in 2017 and $19 million from the sale of a subsidiary in 2015.
-The first year is 2004 as it is the first full year of ownership by Berkshire Hathaway.
-Not all data are publicly available.

-Corporate operations

-McLane Company operates 21 grocery distribution centers and 18 foodservice distribution centers across the country.

-The President & CEO of McLane Company since 2020 is Tony Frankenberger.